Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

 Length Control
 --------------

-The 'Y Scale Mode' setting can be used to choose the way bones are scaled length-wise.
+The *Y Scale Mode* setting can be used to choose the way bones are scaled length-wise.
 The available options allow stretching the bone chain to fit the curve, using the pre-IK scaling, or doing neither.
 In addition, the scale of the curve Object affects the result.